UFC 250: Nunes vs. Spencer: Predictions & Analysis

 A few statistical edges stand out.
 Kelleher throws significantly more leather — a 0.6 sig. strike per minute gap.
 Stamann is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Stamann has tighter striking defense, making opponents miss more often.

-**The Pick: Cody Stamann over Brian Kelleher.** We're leaning Stamann here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Cody Stamann over Brian Kelleher.
+We're leaning Stamann here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Stamann at 67% implied while our model sees 73% — a 6-point disagreement that could signal value.

 Maki Pitolo vs Charles Byrd